 Peak to Creek, Whistler, Canada

-Whistler’s Peak to Creek run is a legendary descent that stretches almost 7 miles (11 kilometers) from the summit of Whistler Mountain down to the Creekside base.
-The run is a true thigh burner where you’ll rack up over 5,000 feet (1,500 meters) of vertical in one go, cementing it as one of North America’s longest and most thrilling ski routes.
+Whistler’s Peak to Creek run is a legendary descent that stretches almost 7 miles (11 kilometers) from the summit of Whistler Mountain down to the Creekside base, cementing it as one of North America’s longest and most thrilling ski routes.
+The run is a true thigh burner, as skiers and riders rack up over 5,000 feet (1,500 meters) of vertical in one go.
 Starting at the summit, the run is split into upper and lower sections.
 Overall, Peak to Creek is considered an intermediate trail, but it has the option of more challenging, steeper sections.
 Skiers and riders will be rewarded with views of Black Tusk, Cheakamus Lake, and Whistler Village on the way down.
-The combination of length, varied terrain, and stunning scenery makes this run a favorite among Whistler’s visitors.
+The combination of length, varied terrain, and stunning scenery makes this run a favorite among locals and visitors alike.

 Last Spike, Revelstoke, Canada